Missouri lawmakers ban transgender care, athletics

 JEFFERSON CITY, Mo.
-(AP) — Missouri lawmakers approved significant restrictions on transgender people on Wednesday, sending the Republican governor for his signature measures that would ban gender-affirming health care and prevent transgender girls and women from playing on female sports teams.
+(AP) — Missouri lawmakers approved significant restrictions on transgender people Wednesday, sending the Republican governor bills to ban gender-affirming health care and prevent transgender girls and women from playing on female sports teams.

-Transgender minors in Missouri no longer would have access to puberty blockers, hormones or gender-affirming surgery under legislation passed by the Republican-led legislature Wednesday.
+Transgender minors in Missouri no longer would have access to puberty blockers, hormones or gender-affirming surgery under one bill passed by the GOP-led House Wednesday.
 The ban also affects some adults — Medicaid health care won’t cover any gender-affirming care in the state, and surgery will no longer be available to prisoners and inmates.

-The ban on participating in female sports teams would apply from kindergarten through college, both at public and private schools.
+Another bill, to ban transgender girls and women from participating in female sports teams, would apply from kindergarten through college, both at public and private schools.
+Schools that allow transgender girls and women to play on such teams would lose state funding.

-Both measures would expire in 2027.
+Both measures would expire in 2027, thanks to concessions made through Republican negotiations with Senate Democrats.

-Gov. Mike Parson threatened to keep lawmakers working beyond the normal end of their session if they didn’t approve the gender-affirming care ban, which would take effect Aug.
+Gov. Mike Parson is expected to sign both bills.
+He threatened to keep lawmakers working beyond the normal end of their session if they didn’t approve the gender-affirming care ban, which would take effect Aug.
 28. The ban includes exceptions for minors already getting such treatments.

 “When you have kids being surgically and or chemically altered for life for no good reason, yes, it’s time for the government to get involved,” Republican Rep. Brad Hudson told colleagues on the House floor Wednesday.